mina0magdy/CPU-Cache-System-Prolog/README.md

 # CPU-Cache-System-Prolog
-Implementation of a CPU Cache that takes advantage of Logical Programming Paradigms.
+Implementation of a CPU Cache that takes advantage of Logical Programming Paradigm.